Homeowner association: Governance

-Generally CC&Rs are enforceable as legal documents.
+Generally, CC&Rs are enforceable as legal documents.
 However, there are instances where a CC&R is rendered illegal by later enacted state or federal law and therefore is no longer enforceable.
 For example, a developer-drafted covenant giving the developer sole rights to amend the CC&Rs was declared unenforceable as a matter of public policy in at least one state, where the developer attempted to amend years after he had sold all the property.
 That state's legislature later codified that public policy.
 Other examples include CC&Rs which prohibited sales of property to certain racial groups; the Fair Housing Act rendered all of these also to be unconstitutional and unenforceable.

 Board of directors

 The HOA will be governed by a board of directors.

 Initially, the board is composed of developer-appointed members, in order to maintain the character of the community that the developer has for it.
 As the percentage of ownership shifts from the developer toward owners, the corresponding percentage changes from developer-appointed members to homeowners elected at an annual meeting, and ultimately the board will consist solely of homeowner-elected members.

-Usually, the board (or parts of it) will be elected at an annual meeting of the homeowners, as specified in the Bylaws.
-In order to avoid an owner of multiple lots (who likely own the lots for resale or rental property) controlling the HOA's operation (to the detriment of those owners who only own a single lot or two contiguous lots as a current or future residence or vacation home), the Bylaws may limit all owners (regardless of the number of lots owned) to one or two votes per owner.
+Usually, the board (or parts of it) will be elected at an annual meeting of the homeowners, as specified in the bylaws.
+In order to avoid an owner of multiple lots (who likely own the lots for resale or rental property) controlling the HOA's operation (to the detriment of those owners who only own a single lot or two contiguous lots as a current or future residence or vacation home), the bylaws may limit all owners (regardless of the number of lots owned) to one or two votes per owner.

 Depending on the state, board meetings may be required to be open to the public, except in instances where a board may enter into an "executive session" for discussion on confidential matters (e.g. discussions with its attorney on an upcoming lawsuit).

 The board of directors makes decisions regarding the HOA, including management of the HOA's finances, protecting the HOA's real and intangible assets (generally the amenities provided which were the basis for inducing people to purchase lots), and enforcing the governing documents.
 Boards of directors have a fiduciary duty to the property owners; violation of that duty may result in liability for individual directors, and as such the HOA will often adopt an ethics code for the board members to ensure they act ethically and in accordance with their responsibilities.
-To gain a clear understanding of the responsibilities of the HOA board, community members need to read their association's CC&Rs, Articles of Incorporation and Bylaws, and other rules.
+To gain a clear understanding of the responsibilities of the HOA board, community members need to read their association's CC&Rs, articles of incorporation, bylaws, and other rules.